s-damian/larasort/README.md

 By default the `SELECT` will be done on all the columns.

-## For a column, specify its table
+## For a Column, Specify its Table

 With **Larasort** you can for columns, specify their table (this is useful when you make a SQL query with join).